 Pratyahara may also be used in more practical, down-to-Earth terms.
 For instance, we can use Pratyahara to relax and focus the mind, and to replace negative sensory information (such as violent images from the media) with positive thoughts (such as love and kindness), which will promote happiness and inner peace.

 When we practice pratyahara, we stop the different types of sensory information [the five senses] from reaching their respective areas of the brain.
 In other words: we turn off the noise of the world.

 Imagine being able to walk through the busiest of cities while maintaining inner peace.
 Imagine not been affected by raised voices and bright lights.
 Imagine always having inner calm and composure.
 That’s what Pratyahara gives us.

 We’ve taken a good look at the background of Pratyahara.
-Now it’s time to start to learn how to actually practice Pratyahara.
+Now it’s time to start to learn how to do Pratyahara yoga.

-To start with, let’s look at the four main types of Pratyahara.
+To start with, let’s look at the four main types of Pratyahara yoga.

 There are four main types of Pratyahara that we can practice: